glui2/mcbc-roster-web-app/README.md

 8. Once built, navigate to http://127.0.0.1:8000/ to view the frontend.

 9. To access the admin site, navigate to http://127.0.0.1:8000/rostering/mcbcadmin and login

+10. Before committing, ensure you export data from Django with the following command in CLI: python manage.py dumpdata --indent=4 > mcbc_mockdata.json